tabarespozos/Reliability-Based-DNEP/README.md

 # Reliability_in_DNEP
- Electronic Companion -- Reliability-Constrained Distribution Network Expansion Planning with an AC Load Flow Model: A Mixed-Integer Linear Programming Approach
+ Electronic Companion -- Reliability-Based Expansion Planning of AC Distribution Networks Using a Mixed-Integer Linear Programming Model